New energy labels since 1 March 2021

 The elements that make up the new energy label (e.g. for a dishwasher):

-- QR code for further details about the appliance
+- QR code (if model is also sold in the EU) for further details about the appliance

 - Supplier's name or trademark